Quantum tunnelling without a barrier: Electron trajectories

-The temporal integration here follows a two-legged contour in the complex plane, starting from the complex-valued saddle point $t = t_s$ downwards to the real axis~\cite{pisanty2016Slalom,torlina2012Timedependent,smirnova2013Multielectron}.
-From $t = \real(t_s)$ onwards, the integration is carried out along the real axis.
-In \fig{fig:trajectories} we show the resulting semi-classical trajectories for all four ionisation events shown in \fig{fig1}(l), and also indicate the trajectories for solutions with non-zero momentum.
-In general, the displacement at the tunnel exit $x_\mathrm{exit}=\real\big[x(\real(t_s))\big]$ is non-zero for all trajectories, which confirms that the electrons are indeed freed via tunnel ionisation.
-Upon appearance in the continuum we find that the trajectories stemming from ionisation events \labelC and \labelD are led away from the core, as expected.
-By contrast, electrons freed in ionisation events \labelA and in particular \labelB are driven back towards the core.
-In general, we find that upon their return all three trajectories \labelA, \labelB and \labelC remain in the core's vicinity for a significant fraction of the cycle (at around $\omega t \approx 2\pi$).
-These trajectories are therefore highly susceptible to Coulomb effects.
-As explained above, the ionisation event at zero field is a stable feature of the colour switchover and remains even for arbitrary phase shifts between the two constituent fields.
-We could choose the location of the zero-field tunnelling event such that the effects of the Coulomb forces are minimised.
-However, our primary interest is to show the existence of a tunnel ionisation event, within the SFA framework, that happens at a time when there is no~\mbox{barrier}.
+The temporal integration here follows a two-legged contour in the complex plane~\cite{pisanty2016Slalom,torlina2012Timedependent,smirnova2013Multielectron}, starting from the complex-valued saddle point $t = t_s$ downwards to the real axis, and then from $t = \real(t_s)$ along the real axis.
+In \fig{fig:trajectories} we show the resulting semi-classical trajectories for all four ionisation events shown in \fig{fig1}(k).
+In general, the position at the tunnel exit $x_\mathrm{exit}=\real\big[x(\real(t_s))\big]$ is non-zero for all trajectories.
+Upon their appearance in the continuum, trajectories \labelA, \labelB and \labelC are driven away from the core, return, and then remain in the core's vicinity for a significant fraction of the cycle (around $\omega t \approx 2\pi$).

-We now turn to the contribution of each ionisation event to the total ionisation amplitude.
-Applying the saddle-point method (SPM) to the SFA integral \eqref{eq:IPAintegral} results in a summation over the discrete ionisation events that are part of the integration contour shown in the right column of \fig{fig1}:
+These trajectories are therefore highly susceptible to Coulomb effects, which would weaken their contribution to the measurable ionisation yield.
+However, the ionisation event at zero field is a stable feature of the colour switchover and remains even for a wide range of phase shifts between the two constituent fields.
+It is therefore possible to adjust the colour-switchover configuration to produce zero-field tunnelling events at nonzero momenta whose trajectories spend less time around the core and for which Coulomb forces are minimised.
+Independently of Coulomb-effect considerations, the appearance of zero-field tunnelling events within the SFA framework is interesting in its own right.